Randp/PSA_Token/README.md

 We can connect them with a smart contract to do the adoption together.

+The PSA voting is for the voting functoin.

-The contract is deployed in Ethereum Ropsten Test Network, the address of the contract is 0xad43e893a498fb0f73c04848e433d458591e92d7
+The PSA contract is deployed in Ethereum Ropsten Test Network, the address of the contract is 0xad43e893a498fb0f73c04848e433d458591e92d7

-You can add PSA Token as Custom Token in MetaMask with the address
+Will implement the voting function to the Ethereum Ropsten Test Network soon, You can now add PSA Token as Custom Token in MetaMask with the address.